Image Search with AI Models

 This modular design allows for greater flexibility and ease of optimization, as the individual components can be fine-tuned or replaced independently to improve the overall text recognition performance.

-The pioneering work of CRNN has paved the way for many subsequent advancements in the field of text recognition, solidifying the three-layer architecture as a foundational concept in modern OCR systems.
+The pioneering work of CRNN has paved the way for many subsequent advancements in text recognition, solidifying the three-layer architecture as a foundational concept in modern OCR systems.

 figure 10 RCNN framework.png